 At the right of the entrance leading from the Insect Hall is the splendid group depicting the "dragon lizards of Komodo," the largest of living lizards, with a maximum length approaching ten feet.
 These great lizards, with a range confined to the East Indian Islands of Komodo, Padar, Rintja and Flores, are members of the monitor family (Varanidae).
-This group of lizards is no longer represented in North America where it existed in pre-
+This group of lizards is no longer represented in North America where it existed in prehistoric times, but it is now widely distributed in Africa, Asia and the Australian region.
+The exhibit shows the giant monitor in its native habitat on Komodo Island, where these lizards were collected and studied by the William Douglas Burden Expedition.
+The lizards were attracted by the carcasses of wild hogs, and the scene depicts a gigantic male ripping the meat from the dead animal as another lizard swallows a great chunk of meat already torn loose.
+A third lizard emerges from the dense undergrowth, its huge tongue thrust out as it picks up odorous particles that are carried to organs of smell in the palate, thus helping the reptile to find its food.

 Dragon Lizards of Komodo.

-A male dragon lizard

-emerges from the dense jungle

-in search of food, using

-its long forked tongue like

-that of a snake to detect

-odoriferous particles in the air.

-This species still lives on

-East Indian Islands,

-particularly Komodo.
+A male dragon lizard emerges from the dense jungle in search of food, using its long forked tongue like that of a snake to detect odoriferous particles in the air.
+This species still lives on East Indian Islands, particularly Komodo.